Judges 4

 When Ehud was dead, the children of Israel again did evil in the sight of the LORD:

 Once again, Israel strayed from God’s path.
-It seems as if they couldn’t stay faithful, and after Ehud’s leadership, they returned to their old sinful ways.
-This constant cycle of rebellion, judgment, and repentance is something we see often in the history of Israel, which reminds us of the human tendency to drift away from God, even after experiencing His deliverance.
+It seems that they couldn’t stay faithful, and after Ehud’s leadership, they returned to their old, sinful ways.
+This constant cycle of rebellion, judgment, and repentance is a recurring theme in the history of Israel, reminding us of the human tendency to drift away from God, even after experiencing His deliverance.
 Despite this, God remains faithful in His mercy, never abandoning His people.

 “The sedentary life is most subject to diseases: standing waters soon putrify.
 It is hard and happy not to grow worse with liberty.”
 (Trapp)